islamismailov/ranked_gene_trees/README.md

 This project will provide an implementation of polynomial time algorithm to calculate the probability of a ranked gene tree topology for a given species tree.

+You will need to install libgmp to use this code (apt-get install libgmp-dev)